KYC Meaning KYC Full

 KYC in insurance means "Know Your Customer", which is the process of verifying your identity and address before issuing a policy.

-KYC helps banks verify customer identities, prevent fraud, and ensure money isn’t used for illegal activities like money laundering.
+The importance of KYC in the banking sector because it helps banks verify customer identities, prevent fraud, and ensure money isn’t used for illegal activities like money laundering.

 The KYC process in insurance means submitting documents like ID and address proof so the insurer can verify who you are before issuing or updating a policy.